-In HDR mode, the odd and even rows of the sensor will have a different exposure time.
+In this HDR mode, the odd and even rows of the image sensors will have a different exposure time.
 This mode can be enabled by setting the register in the table below.

-HDR settings - interleaved read-out Register name Register address Default value Description of the value Exp_dual 41[1] 0 0: interleaved exposure mode disabled 1: interleaved exposure mode enabled
+HDR settings - interleaved read-out Register name Register address Default value Description of the value Exp_dual 41[1] 0 0: interleaved exposure mode disabled 1: interleaved exposure mode enabled T. Interleaved exposure mode enabled